ReadAlongs/Studio-Web/packages/web-component/README.md

 }
 ```

-Here is a list of minimum classes you want to override:
+Here is a list of the minimum classes you want to override:

 - .sentence\_\_word.theme--light
 - .sentence\_\_word.theme--light.reading